-The fuel filter is installed in the stern bilge below the port stern seat.
+The fuel filter is installed in the stern bilge of the boat.
+It is accessed through a hatch in the engine splashwell.
 The filter is the water separator type and should be serviced frequently to assure an adequate supply of clean, dry fuel to the engine.